Kärcher VersaGRIP™ Trigger Gun

 VersaGRIP™ Trigger Gun

-The patented VersaGRIP™ trigger gun features dual action triggers that enable you to clean at any angle and is compatible with most gas pressure washers.
+The patented VersaGRIP™ trigger gun features dual action triggers that enable you to clean at any angle and is compatible with most gas water blasters.
 Rated to 4,000 PSI.

 Specifications